GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

   :end-before: <!-- SPHINX_TUT_INT_HEX_PROBLEM_OPEN_END -->

 The attributes ``xmlns:xsi`` and ``xsi:noNamespaceSchemaLocation`` are used to define the file format and schema.
-While optional, they may be used to configure various xml validation tools.
+This header is optional, but it can be used to configure various xml validation tools.

 .. _Solver_tag_single_phase_internal_mesh: